akpw/akpw/_posts/2016-06-16-CollectionView-I.md

 }
 {% endhighlight %}

-However the `sectionHeadersPinToVisibleBounds` property is not available in iOS8, and so far there seems to be no reasonable way to use Swift property observers with conditional compilation.
-Luckily we can always fall back to using KVO:
+The problem is that the `sectionHeadersPinToVisibleBounds` property is not available in iOS8, and so far there seems to be no reasonable way to use Swift property observers with conditional compilation.
+Luckily, we can still fall back to using KVO:

 {% highlight swift %}
 override public init() {